grinsteindavid/ai-agent-code-analyzer/README.md

 # Create documentation based on your code
 node src/index.js analyze --query "generate documentation for the tools directory"

+# Update an existing file with new content
+node src/index.js analyze --query "update package.json to add axios dependency"
 ```

 ## Options